WHBE (AM)

-WHBE (680 kHz) is an AM radio station broadcasting a sports format.
-Licensed to Newburg, Kentucky, United States, an unincorporated Census Designated Place (CDP) community in Jefferson County, that in 2003 merged alongside the rest of the county with Louisville, the station serves the Louisville area.
-The station is currently owned by UB Louisville, LLC and features programming from ESPN Radio.
+WHBE (680 kHz) is an AM radio station broadcasting a sports radio format.
+Licensed to Newburg, Kentucky, United States, an unincorporated census-designated place (CDP) community in Jefferson County, that in 2003 merged alongside the rest of the county with Louisville, the station serves the Louisville area.
+The station is owned by UB Louisville, LLC and features programming from ESPN Radio.

 History

 The station went on the air on August 24, 1992, as WXKN, with a news/talk format, largely consisting of CNN Headline News programming.
 The call sign were changed to WNAI in 1997.
 Word Broadcasting Network, owner of television station WBNA, acquired the station in 1999, and renamed it WJIE (sharing call letters with WJIE-FM, which is owned by a sister entity to Word Broadcasting Network).
 Three years later, the station was sold to The Walt Disney Company, who implemented its Radio Disney programming on March 16, 2002; on April 23, the call sign was changed to WDRD.